Governor-General of Grenada

 In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining a political neutrality, and has to always act only on the advice of the prime minister.
-The governor-general also has a ceremonial role: hosting events at the official residenceGovernment House in the capital, St. George's— and bestowing honours to individuals and groups who are contributing to Grenada and to their communities.
+The governor-general also has a ceremonial role: hosting events at the official vice-regal residence in the capital, St. George's— and bestowing honours to individuals and groups who are contributing to Grenada and to their communities.
 When travelling abroad, the governor-general is seen as the representative of Grenada and its monarch.

 Governors-general formally serve "at the monarch's pleasure".
 Since 7 May 2013, the governor-general has been Dame Cécile La Grenade.

 The office of the governor-general was created on 7 February 1974, when Grenada gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
 Since then, 6 individuals have served as governor-general.

 Appointment

 The governor-general is formally appointed by the monarch of Grenada.
-When a new governor-general is to be appointed, the current prime minister recommends a name to the monarch, who by convention accepts that recommendation.
+When a new governor-general is to be appointed, the prime minister recommends a name to the monarch, who by convention accepts that recommendation.
 At the installation ceremony, the new governor-general takes an Oath of Allegiance and Office.

 Functions

 Grenada shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
 As the sovereign works and resides predominantly outside of Grenadian borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
 As such, the governor-general carries out his or her functions in the government of Grenada on behalf and in the name of the Sovereign, but is not involved in the day-to day running of the government.

-The governor-general's powers and roles are derive from the Grenadian constitution's Section 19 to 22, which set out certain provisions relating to the governor-general.
+The governor-general's powers and roles are derived from the Grenadian constitution's Section 19 to 22, which set out certain provisions relating to the governor-general.

 Constitutional role

 The governor-general is responsible for summoning, proroguing, and dissolving parliament and issues writs for new elections.
-After an election, the governor-general formally requests the leader of the political party which gains the support of a majority in parliament to form a government. the governor-general commissions the prime minister and appoints other ministers after the election.
+After an election, the governor-general formally requests the leader of the political party which gains the support of a majority in parliament to form a government.
+The governor-general commissions the prime minister and appoints other ministers after the election.

 The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the Parliament of Grenada.

-The governor-general also appoints state judges, ministers ambassadors and high commissioners to overseas countries, and other senior government officials.
+The governor-general also appoints state judges, ministers, ambassadors and high commissioners to overseas countries, and other senior government officials.

 The governor-general may, in certain circumstances, exercise without – or contrary to – ministerial advice.
 These are known as the reserve powers, and include: